-In a nutshell, upselling is how retailers persuade customers to spend more money on products/services that complement the primary product the customer is already buying.
+In a nutshell, upselling is how retailers persuade customers to spend more money on products or services that complement the primary product the customer is already buying.

 This is fundamental behavioral economics, taking human behavior and generating up-sells in an online retailer marketplace.